 It is worth noting that \texttt{DEMIX} requires the input distributions to have different purities of the same underlying base distributions and guarantees that the two resulting base distributions are mutually irreducible.
-Since the Monte Carlo definition of quark and gluon jets is not well-defined, Ref.~\cite{komiske} defines the \textit{operational definition} quark and gluon categories as the mutually irreducible underlying distributions in a jet substructure feature space, given two mixed QCD jet samples at a fixed $p_T$, obtained by a suitable jet-finding procedure.

-Therefore, according to this definition, the topics resulting from \texttt{DEMIX} using $\gamma+$jet and dijet constituent multiplicity inputs will correspond to the quark- and gluon-like jet constituent multiplicity distributions.
-We choose to use constituent multiplicity (number of constituent hadrons in a given jet) as the input observable because it has been shown to be mutually irreducible in the high-energy limit~\cite{Frye:2017yrw} and it exhibits good performance in proton--proton~\cite{metodiev-topic-of-jets} and heavy-ion~\cite{brewer} studies.
+Since the Monte Carlo definition of quark and gluon jets is not well-defined, Ref.~\cite{komiske} defines the \textit{operational definition} quark and gluon categories as the mutually irreducible underlying distributions in a jet substructure feature space, given two mixed QCD jet samples at a fixed $p_T$.
+For this work, we choose to use constituent multiplicity (number of constituent hadrons in a given jet) as the jet observable because the multiplicities of quark and gluon jets are mutually irreducible in the high-energy limit~\cite{Frye:2017yrw} and it exhibits good performance in proton--proton~\cite{metodiev-topic-of-jets} and heavy-ion~\cite{brewer} studies.